 Animation

-Like everything that is put into the interface and process of interaction with it, the animation must be a functional element, not just a decor.
-Considering motion elements while planning the user journey around the digital product, the designer should deeply analyze its potential for increasing usability, utility, and desirability of the product before making a decision to apply it in the layout or transitions.
+Animation in an interface should serve a functional purpose, not just act as decoration.
+When planning the user journey, designers must consider motion elements carefully.
+They should analyze how animation can enhance usability, utility, and desirability.
+Only after this analysis should designers decide to integrate it into the layout or transitions.
 Animation in UI requires a thoughtful approach and always needs to have a clear purpose set behind it.
 The advantages and utility of using it in the interaction process have to be obvious and outweigh possible disadvantages.

 Software Architecture Planning

 One significant feature is that one of the most crucial components of a mobile application is scalability.
 Software architecture planning may occur concurrently with design.
-This is a difficult procedure that frequently involves many iterations and a continuous feedback loop between the development team and the design team.
-The primary objective of architectural planning is to develop a useful and comprehensive blueprint for the app’s software architecture (front-end and back-end).
-The most effective technical and technological solutions are chosen at this stage in order to actually create the app and keep it functional.
-The choices are based on a number of variables, including the nature of the product and the data it processes, the complexity of the design solutions, the need to save data, the availability of log-in functionality, and others.
+This procedure is difficult and often requires multiple iterations with constant feedback between teams.
+The main goal of architectural planning is to create a detailed blueprint for the app’s software architecture.
+This includes both the front-end and back-end design of the app.
+During this stage, the team selects the most effective technical solutions to build the app.
+The solutions must keep the app functional and scalable.
+Decisions are based on factors such as the product’s nature and the data it processes.
+The complexity of design, data storage needs, and login functionality are also considered.
+All these factors shape the app’s architecture and functionality.
 Back-end development creates the connection between the app and the web and facilitates data synchronization in both directions.

 IOS Mobile Application development

-The actual coding of the program is carried out in Xcode, an efficient and adaptable platform with a wide range of features for iOS mobile application developers.
+Xcode, an efficient and adaptable platform with a wide range of features for iOS mobile application developers, carries out the actual coding of the program.
 Xcode is described as “Apple’s integrated development environment” on the official website (IDE).
 You can create apps for the iPad, iPhone, Apple Watch, Apple TV, and Mac using Xcode.
 With the help of Xcode, you can handle every step of the app development process, from creation to testing, optimization, and submission to the App Store.

-All the tools needed to create an iOS mobile application are in Xcode, which can only be used on Macs.
-It cannot be started on a Windows or Linux computer using any official methods.
+Xcode provides all the tools needed to create an iOS mobile application, but it can only run on Macs.
+You cannot start it on a Windows or Linux computer using any official methods.
 This means that if a person doesn’t already own a Mac but wants to create apps for the iPhone, iPad, Apple Watch, Apple TV, and Mac, they will need to get one.

 Objective-C and Swift are the two fundamental and most widely used programming languages for iOS mobile application development.
 Since 2014, Xcode has used the Swift programming language more frequently than Objective-C, which is a challenging language for developers to learn and develop.
-Nevertheless, Objective-C is a strong fit for older iPhone hardware that had less RAM and slower processes.
-It is also a good fit for maintaining and updating apps that were initially made in that hardware.
+Nevertheless, Objective-C suits older iPhone hardware with less RAM and slower processors.
+It also works well for maintaining and updating apps originally made for that hardware.
 Swift is faster when it comes to code, more user-friendly, shorter, and more secure.
 It also keeps up with new hardware.
 Xcode 8 and the iOS 10 SDK, both available from Apple, are required for building iOS 10 apps.
 The Swift language and SDK have seen significant changes in this Xcode version.

-In this stage of developing a mobile app, iOS mobile application developers consider the program’s design, write the code, include functionality into the UI, edit the source code, debug the app, and then export it to the App Store.
+In this stage, iOS mobile application developers focus on the program’s design and write the code.
+They integrate functionality into the UI, edit the source code, and debug the app.
+After testing, developers export the app to the App Store for release.
 Additionally, this phase calls for the creation of unit tests and the execution of integration testing.
 One of Xcode’s features, the Interface Builder, gives developers a visual way to put the client-side code together rather than having to do it by hand.
 With this tool, you can drag & drop various visual controls into the app code.
-Based on the size of the user’s screen, AutoLayout aids in controlling how the app is presented.
-While Preview Mode provides an initial glimpse of what the app will look like when it is finished, Storyboard allows developers to see what each screen of the app actually looks like.
+AutoLayout controls how the app is presented based on the size of the user’s screen.
+While Preview Mode gives an initial glimpse of the app’s final appearance, Storyboard allows developers to see what each screen of the app looks like.

-In most cases, the front-end server-side components of an app, such as the database, APIs, middleware, etc, are coded, integrated, and connected to while another portion of the development team is developing the client-side part.
+In most cases, one portion of the development team codes, integrates, and connects the front-end server-side components of an app, such as the database, APIs, and middleware, while another portion develops the client-side part.

 Testing